vlobzakov/docs/docs/creating-manifest/autoclustering.md

 ```
 @@!

-Respectively trying to decrease below 3 the number of worker nodes in wizard the respective warning will be displayed:
+Respectively trying to decrease below 3 the number of worker nodes in the wizard the corresponding warning will be displayed:

 ![validation-min](/img/validation-min.png)